Who Gets What and Why

 The first task of a successful marketplace is bringing together many participants who want to transact, so they can seek out the best transactions.
 Having a lot of participants makes a market thick.

-Efforts to keep markets, thick often concerned the timing of transactions.
+Efforts to keep markets thick often concerned the timing of transactions.
 When should offers be made?
 How long should they be left open?

 Congestion is a problem that marketplace can face once they’ve achieved thickness.
-It’s the economic equivalent of a traffic, jam, a curse of success.
+It’s the economic equivalent of a traffic jam, a curse of success.

 Although it’s great to have a marketplace that gives you an abundance of opportunities, these may be illusory if you can’t evaluate them, and they can cause a market to lose much of its usefulness.

-While buyers like to see many sellers, and sellers like to see multitudes of buyers, sellers aren’t so wild about competing with all those other sellers, nor or buyers necessarily glad to have such a crush of competition.
+While buyers like to see many sellers, and sellers like to see multitudes of buyers, sellers aren’t so wild about competing with all those other sellers, nor are buyers necessarily glad to have such a crush of competition.

 One thing that all markets challenge participants to do is to decide what they like.